 Like Zenni, EyeBuyDirect also offers some very inexpensive frames starting at $6 and a wide selection of options.

 Here, the shipping made up a good portion of the overall cost because they charge $19 for shipping with tracking.
-(If you don’t want to pay that much for shipping, you can go for the $5.95 option without tracking.)

 Additionally, they don’t have the super hydrophobic (water-resistant) coating that both Zenni and Warby Parker offer.

-If you’re unhappy with the glasses, you have up to 14 days to return them for a full refund or exchange.
-On the plus side, EyeBuyDirect offers a 1-year warranty against defects, so there is some piece of mind if you’re worried about the quality of the product.
+On the plus side, EyeBuyDirect has a 1-year warranty against defects, so there is some piece of mind if you’re worried about the quality of the product.

 However, you do need to pay for return shipping after the 14-day Fit & Style guarantee.